Walk - Daddyhole Plain

 Carry on along the Coast Path towards Torquay.

-Daddyhole is particularly noted for the geological features in its limestone cliffs, especially the fossils it contains of corals, and alternating bands of shales and limestones which have given geologists an understanding of the kind of life forms that once lived in the shallow seas where these rocks were laid down.
+Daddyhole is particularly noted for the geological features in its limestone cliffs, especially the fossils it contains such as corals, and alternating bands of shales and limestones.
+These have given geologists an understanding of the kind of life forms that once lived in the shallow seas where these rocks were laid down.
 There are also a number of rare plants flourishing in the calcium-rich soil above, including the nationally rare white rock rose and ivy broomrape, an upright reddish purple plant with scaly leaves and cream-coloured flowers.

 - When you reach Parkhill Road, turn left towards the harbour.